angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 * Why do we generate workspace with `--create-application false` and what are the benefits of this approach?
 * What's the difference between bundle files produced by the build in production and development mode (besides the size) and what is the purpose of it?
-* What's the best way to pass additional arguments to existing npm scripts? (to avoid duplication)
+* What's the best way to pass additional arguments to existing pnpm scripts? (to avoid duplication)
 * What is the purpose of the `budgets` specified in the `angular.json` file and why should we always use them?
 * What's the difference between root `styles.scss` file, `styles` array in the `angular.json` file and `styleUrls` property in the component metadata?
 * What's the main advantage of using schematics in the IDE instead of CLI?